Adult adjusting car seats for young children

 • CPST Car Seat Check-Off Support

 Connect with Safe Alaskans staff to schedule and complete your required five car seat check-offs with guidance from a certified CPST Instructor.
-Contact CPST Instructor Mandi Seethaler
+We encourage you to attend one of our car seat check-up events.
+Contact Lead CPST Instructor, Mandi Seethaler.

 • Recertification Fee Assistance

-Learn how the Alaska Highway Safety Office may help cover CPST recertification fees and how to apply for available support.
-Contact CPST Instructor Mandi Seethaler
+Learn how the Alaska Highway Safety Office may help cover CPST recertification fees.
+Contact Lead CPST Instructor, Mandi Seethaler.

 Technical Assistance & Grant Writing Support